mbbu/Review-16s-Analysis-Workflows/Review-Report.md

 - https://github.com/mbbu/16S_Accreditation
 - https://github.com/h3abionet/h3abionet16S

-After testing them we concluded that the nf-core/ampliseq pipeline was the best and we made changes to the MBBU 16S-Accreditation pipelines (Both Dada2 and Qiime2 pipelines).
-Those that were challenging to run were dropped early in the review.
+After testing them with a few different datasets, we concluded that the nf-core/ampliseq pipeline was the best and also made a few changes in the MBBU 16S-Accreditation pipelines (Both Dada2 and Qiime2 pipelines).
+Those that were challenging to run were dropped early in the review process.

 ## Pipelines' Functionality

-* Some of the points int the criteria will be shown in reference to this range:
+* Some of the points in the criteria will be shown in reference to this range:
   * 1 - Very good
   * 2 - Good
   * 3 - Fairly good